syedalibasit/IINN/README.md

-# IINN: Innately Intelligent Neural Networks for Traceable and Robust Wireless Propagation Modelling
+# IINN: Innately Intelligent Neural Networks for Interpretable and Robust Wireless Propagation Modelling

 This repository provides the dataset, code, results, and supplementary visual diagnostics supporting the paper **"IINN: Innately Intelligent Neural Networks for Traceable and Robust Wireless Propagation Modelling"**.